openstack-archive/instack-undercloud/doc/source/advanced_deployment/network_isolation.rst

 Example::

   parameters:
-    NeutronExternalNetworkBridge:
-      default: "br-ex"
-      description: Set to "''" if floating IPs on tagged VLAN, "br-ex" if on native.
+    # Set to "br-ex" when using floating IPs on the native VLAN
-      type: string
-    Controller-1::NeutronExternalNetworkBridge:
+    Controller-1::NeutronExternalNetworkBridge: "''"

-      default: "br-ex"
+  parameter_defaults:
-      description: Set to "''" if floating IPs on tagged VLAN, "br-ex" if on native.
+    # Set to "br-ex" when using floating IPs on the native VLAN
-      type: string
+    NeutronExternalNetworkBridge: "''"

 The next section contains the changes to the NIC config that need to happen to put the External network on the native VLAN (the External network may be